deepset-ai/haystack/CONTRIBUTING.md

 Hatch, version 1.9.3
 ```

-You can now create a new virtual environment for Haystack with `hatch` by running:
+You can create a new virtual environment for Haystack with `hatch` by running:

 ```console
 $ hatch shell